Tehran–Qom–Isfahan high-speed rail: Project status

 The Iranian government has been planning this railway since 1990.
 It would have only cost 1.4 million euros but the project has been derailed since by political administrations.

 By 2023, 60% to 70% of the foundation (150 kilometer out of 245 kilometer) was done according to the government.

 The government added Shiraz and Mashhad to this lane.

-When it is accomplished, the Chinese will build new high speed rail infrastructure.
+When it is accomplished, the Chinese government will build new high speed rail infrastructure.